 If you feel that a team is not calling their own fouls or is playing unsportsmanlike, at the next stoppage in play the team captains and ONLY the team captains, should have a discussion about the issue and attempt to resolve them.
-In the event that a situation is unresolved, team captains are required to report the incident to the event coordinator on site or e-mail the Urban Rec offices for follow up.
+In the event that a situation is unresolved, team captains are required to report the incident to the staff on-site or e-mail the Urban Rec offices for follow up.

-- Urban Rec will provide a game ball, the gym and floor hockey nets and an on-site event coordinator.
+- Urban Rec will provide a game ball, the gym and floor hockey nets and an on-site staff.

 - Teams must supply both a light and dark colored shirt – the home team is always light coloured (unless both teams agree to alternate colours)

 - Outside cleats are not allowed – please bring a separate pair of clean gym shoes